girikgarg8/Airline-Booking-System/Notes.md

 `Express` library can't parse the URL encoded strings as such.
 So we need to specify `express.urlencoded()` in order to parse the URL encoded strings.

 There's a minor point about using "extended:true" in url-encoded, it indicates what library we want to use.
 The extended option allows to choose between parsing the URL-encoded data with the querystring library (when false) or the qs library (when true).

+Q. Why are we creating error classes in the project?

+A. We need to have a consistent manner of error handling in the project.
+If we don't define error classes, then different developers will throw different types of errors, and it will lead to inconsistency.

+We are also reducing the duplication of code by making a common Response class, as every time we are sending message, error, status and data in the response.

+There's also a minor improvement that we can do in the project: Avoid using hard strings, for two reasons:

+1. Maintainability and preventing code duplication

+2. Internationalisation: In highly scalable applications, the responses may have to be sent according to the region where the request is coming from.